On this page

 How the Age Pension is assessed

 The results of both tests are used to decide how much Age Pension you are eligible for.
 The more assets or income you have, the less Age Pension you receive.
-You need to pass both tests but the test which results in the lower Age Pension payment is the one that is used.
+You need to pass both tests but the test that results in the lower Age Pension payment is the one that is used.
 For example, if the assets test says you are eligible for $500 per fortnight, and the income test says you are eligible for $400 per fortnight, the rate from the income test ($400 per fortnight) will apply.

 Super and the Age Pension